 Infectious bacteria can thrive anywhere.
 By placing an emphasis on hand, utensil, and surface washing, the risk of foodborne illness can be reduced.
-Some easy to follow cleansing tips:
+Easy-to-follow cleansing tips include:

 - Wash your hands for at least 20 seconds with soap and warm running water before and after handling food or using the bathroom;